sungiant/abacus/README.md

 Abacus is a 3D maths library for .NET and Mono, built with a primary focus on performance and efficiency.
 Abacus is ideal for use developing real-time 3D applications and deterministic network simulations.

-Abacus provides the following data type:
+Abacus provides the following data types:

 * `Vector2`
 * `Vector3`